 Who is eligible to enroll in the 5-Day Intensive Academic Conversation Skills Course?

 In order to sign up for the 5-day intensive ACS course, you must meet the following conditions:

 - You speak English as a second (or third or fourth) language

-PLEASE NOTE: The course is offered in its regular (non-intensive) format of 2 hours a week for six weeks in multiple sections starting in September.
+PLEASE NOTE: The course is offered in its regular (non-intensive) format of 2 hours a week for six weeks in multiple sections starting in September, October, January, February and May.
 If you are not able to attend the full five-day intensive version, you should wait and register for a section of the course starting in September or late October.

-Please subscribe to our listserv to receive weekly notifications on GCAC offerings, including future intensive courses.
+TBA.
+Please subscribe to our listserv to receive weekly notifications on GCAC offerings, including future Intensive Courses.